ballerupgis/SeMaWi/README.md

 2. `php.ini`
 3. `images` folder with `www-data:www-data` ownership
 4. Logo file
+5. gc2 sync configuration file `gc2smw.cfg`
+6. Various conf files for unixodbc so the wiki can query a SQL Server

 If you are running SeMaWi for the first time and do not have these elements, you can run a SeMawi container without mounting these elements and then